-(a) Where fuel tanks are exposed to rearward impact, in any class of vehicle, and not protected by chassis structure, they are to fit a protection structure in accordance with the following diagram.

-(b) A vehicle subject of a log-book prior to 30 June 2018, steel tubing of dimensions not less than OD 25mm x 2.5mm thickness, or 30mm x 1.6mm shall be used in the construction of the protection structure.
+- (a) Where fuel tanks are exposed to rearward impact, in any class of vehicle, and not protected by chassis structure, they are to fit a protection structure in accordance with the following diagram. - (b) A vehicle subject of a log-book prior to 30 June 2018, steel tubing of dimensions not less than OD 25mm x 2.5mm thickness, or 30mm x 1.6mm must be used in the construction of the protection structure.
 For a vehicle subject of a log-book from 1 January 2019, steel tubing must be at least OD 38.1mm x 2.5mm thickness.

-- (c) A Pro, Prolite, Sportslite, Super 1650, or Sportsman buggy, which is fitted with a side mounted fuel tank/s shall be entirely inboard of the deflection (nerf) bars. - (i) For a vehicle subject of a Log Book prior to 1 March 2015, the deflection (nerf) bar/s shall be made from tubing with the following minimum OD 30 mm x 1.6 wall thickness. - (ii) For a vehicle subject of a Log Book after 1 March 2015, the deflection (nerf) bar/s shall be made from tubing with the following minimum OD 38.1 mm x 2.5 mm thickness. - (d) All fuel tanks must be fitted with a leak-proof filler cap.
-Each fuel tank must be vented to the atmosphere, externally to the coachwork.
+- (c) A Pro, Prolite, Sportslite, Super 1650, or Sportsman buggy, which is fitted with a side mounted fuel tank/s must be entirely inboard of the deflection (nerf) bars. - (i) For a vehicle subject of a Log Book prior to 1 March 2015, the deflection (nerf) bar/s must be made from tubing with the following minimum OD 30 mm x 1.6 wall thickness. - (ii) For a vehicle subject of a Log Book after 1 March 2015, the deflection (nerf) bar/s must be made from tubing with the following minimum OD 38.1 mm x 2.5 mm thickness. - (d) Each fuel tank must be vented to the atmosphere, externally to the coachwork.
 The vent pipe must be located on the upper surface of the tank and as close as possible to a corner.
-A tube of at least 8mm diameter must rise above the tank a distance at least equal to the deepest dimension of the tank; be so arranged that it crosses the tank to the side opposite that of entry; and be directed downwards to a point at least 150mm below the lowest point of the tank. - (e) As an alternative to a vent pipe, a suitable non-return valve may be fitted to the top surface of the fuel tank.
-Fuel tank capacity is free.
-It is strongly recommended that fuel-cell foam be used in all fuel tanks.
+A tube of at least 8mm diameter must rise above the tank a distance at least equal to the deepest dimension of the tank; be so arranged that it crosses the tank to the side opposite that of entry; and be directed downwards to a point at least 150mm below the lowest point of the tank.